hatimabu/Rekognition/README.md

-This project analyzes images uploaded to S3 with Amazon Rekognition, and if faces are detected, records the results in DynamoDB and notifies users via SNS.
+This project implements a facial recognition pipeline for a building's security system.
+It analyzes images captured by a front-door camera, processing up to 500 employee scans daily.
+Using Amazon Rekognition, the system detects faces in images uploaded to S3.
+If a face is recognized, the results are stored in DynamoDB, and a notification is sent via SNS to authorize security to unlock the door, allowing employees to enter the building and begin work.

  ---